 Santoku knives look similar to chef’s knives, but there are a few things that distinguish them:

 Made from German stainless steel, the MOSFiATA – 7″ Santoku Knife is sharp and durable.
 With proper care, the blade is designed to resist rust, corrosion, and discoloration.
-82 percent of customers have given this product a five-star rating as of the date of publishing.
+Eighty-two percent of customers have given this product a five-star rating as of the date of publishing.

 We gave this the coveted #1 spot because of its excellent performance and included accessories.